msv-lab/llm-play/README.md

 The argument and the file options are mutually-exclusive.
 They both take precedence over stdin.

-In either of these options, the response is printed on stdout, and can be redirected to a file:
+In all these cases, the response is printed on stdout, and can be redirected to a file:

     llm-play "What is the capital of China?" > output.md